sainadhjaladi/FasalMovieSearch/Readme.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name] at [Your Email].
+For any inquiries or feedback, please contact J. Sainadh at sainadhjaladi01@gmail.com.